deltatronic/Final-Project-Proposal/Debug-log.md

 USB Battery Pack - 2200 mAh Capacity - 5V 1A Output @ adafruit

+USB battery Pack did not come in time so I had to buy another battery pack from amazon instead.

 <b>Sensor + lighting</b>

-Research out how they work together

-How does the code work?
+Wasn't sure how to put the code together for sensor and lighting

+Figured out I need to use serial to put them together.

 <b>Neopixel light</b>

 How many neopixel light will I be using?

 Should I use less so I can use a smaller battery?
+(Decided to use less neopixel so I dont have to use a 5v adapter.Instead use usb battery.)

-Find how to code the behavior of my flow diagram.
+<b>Find how to code the behavior.</b>

+Created a flow chart to make it easier for me to write the code down.

+Didn't understand how to make multiple steps to lighting.
+(Found out that there was something called cases where I can change the behavior depend on the situation.)

 <b>Trinket/arduino</b>
-How do I convert from uno to the trinket?

 How do I do the wiring?

-Check adafruit for tutorial and coding.
+(Read the schematic to figure out how to wire.
+Had some trouble with wiring because the pin in the wrong area.)

+Loading code to Uno was good but when it came to the trinket it would not load.

-Trinket USb was broken so need to find another way to load the code up with an adapter piece that converts it to the uno.
+Found out the Trinket USB was broken so need to find another way to load the code up so I used adapter piece to converts it to the uno.

-Code Upload and working
+Code Upload and working.